tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 10 + 11 - Power Electronics and Inverters.md

 •The transistors can be Pulse Width Modulated to reduce the average voltage at the motor, useful for controlling current and speed
 ![](Attachments/Pasted%20image%2020231112211416.png)

-## Advantages and disadvantages of AC Drives compared to DC Drives
+## AC Drives compared to DC Drives
 **Advantages of AC drives**
  1. For the same rating, ac motors are lighter in weight as compared to dc motors.
 2. AC motors require low maintenance.